 EQUINIMITY PROJECT, Tucson, AZ

 A unique opportunity to connect with horses in a gentle, natural and wonderfully fun way through group dance improvisation.
-A collaboration with STEP – Spirit Therapeutic Equestrian Program.
-Our pilot Equinimity Workshop Series was successfully completed in Spring 2019.
-Our next workshop series resume in March 2020.
+We began developing this collaboration with STEP – Spirit Therapeutic Equestrian Program in Fall 2018 and a pilot Equinimity Workshop Series was successfully completed in April 2019.
+Our next workshop series will resume in October 2020.
 (Photo credit: L.H.
 Medcoff)

 November 8, 2019: Lecture/Demonstration of Life’s Journey by Julian Dombrowski.
 Choreography session on Spoken Words and Movement.